How do I visit the Humphrey School?

 How do I apply to the Humphrey School?

-Where do I get information about financial aid?
+Where do I get information about cost and financial aid?

-Learn more about the variety of sources and types of financial assistance that may help you finance your degree program.
+Learn more about assistance that may help you finance your degree program including: Merit-based aid, Need-based aid, Residency and Reciprocity information.

 Can I transfer credits from another college or university?